-Surface modification of polymeric electrospun scaffolds via a potent and high-affinity integrin α4β1 ligand improved adhesion, spreading and survival of human chorionic villus-derived mesenchymal stem cells: a new sight for fetal tissue engineering†
+Surface modification of polymeric electrospun scaffolds via a potent and high-affinity integrin α4β1 ligand improved the adhesion, spreading and survival of human chorionic villus-derived mesenchymal stem cells: a new insight for fetal tissue engineering†